- What CHM program works best with Medicare?

 If you are traveling or serving outside of the United States, please note that CHM cannot send any correspondence outside of the U.S., and that all medical bills must be translated to English and foreign currency must be converted to U.S. dollars.

 - What happens if I receive treatment from a doctor or hospital that doesn’t accept Medicare?

 CHM offers members flexibility in choosing providers.
 However, when Medicare-participating members receive treatment from a non-participating Medicare providers, please note that CHM will share up to 20 percent of eligible medical expenses.
 For the most extensive healthcare provision, please choose providers who accept Medicare.

 - Do Bring-a-Friend credits still apply if I have both Medicare and CHM?

 A great advantage of being a CHM member is that you can receive a free month of membership for each new membership you bring into CHM.
 Members who participate in Medicare are included.
-Referring a friend will earn you one free month when your friend submits their third monthly financial gift.
+Referring a friend can earn you one free month participation when your friend submits their third monthly financial gift.